weijian19391/smu-workshop/README.md

 1. Go to a folder of your choice to clone the project
    1. Run`git clone https://github.com/weijian19391/smu-workshop.git`
-2. Start VSCode open the Command Palette (F1) and run `Dev Containers: Open folder in Container...`
+2. Start VSCode, open the Command Palette (F1) and run `Dev Containers: Open folder in Container...`
 3. Select the project folder you just cloned
    1. Wait for VSCode to finish initialising the workspace
 4. Open VSCode terminal